datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
+Now the interviewer asks you a different question.
 Just how good is your model?
-That is what the interviewer asks.
-How do you interpret the RMSE value?
+Does the RMSE value represent a good model or an average model?
+Let us find out by model benchmarking!

 ---